-The Authority's total OPEB liability of \$555,000 was measured as of June 30, 2021, and was determined by an actuarial valuation as of that date.
+The Authority's total OPEB liability of \$473,000 was measured as of June 30, 2022, and was determined by an actuarial valuation as of that date.

 Actuarial assumptions and other inputs.
-The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

 General inflation of 2.75% was used along with an aggregate payroll increase of 3.00%.
 Merit payroll increases, mortality, termination, disability and retirement assumptions relied on the System's June 30, 2012 through June 30, 2015 experience study.
-Mortality rates were based on the RP-2014 Total Dataset Healthy Annuitant Mortality Table for Males and Females.
-The mortality improvement scale MP-2020 was modified to converge to an ultimate rate of 1.00 percent for ages 20 to 05 grading down to 0.05 percent at age 95grading down to an ultimate rate of 0.00% at age 115, and convergence to the ultimate rate in the year 2027.
+For active members and non-disabled retirees, mortality rates are based on the 2010 Public Plan General Headcount Weighted Employee and Healthy Retiree Mortality Tables and MP 2020 Mortality Improvement Scale with the following adjustments: adjustment of 83.5% for males and 88.6% for females applied to the base Employee mortality rates, adjustment of 112.1% for males and 118.5% for females applied to the base base Healthy Retiree mortality rates and MP 2020 Mortality Improvement Scale adjusted to use an ultimate rate of 1% for ages 20-80, grading down to .5% at age 95, grading down to an ultimate rate of 0% at age 115 and convergence to the ultimate rate in the year 2027.

 The discount rate was based on the Bond Buyer 20 - Bond General Obligation Index.
-The discount rate was 2.16% as of the measurement date, June 30, 2021.
+The discount rate was 3.54% as of the measurement date, June 30, 2022.